 Once IT assets have been removed, data destroyed, tagged for remarketing and transported for processing, you are ready to dispose of IT assets without value.

 It’s well established that if you are a green corporation, you will do better with consumers; there is value in ITAD services that can responsibly dispose of assets in a safe manner.

 This is one of the primary purposes of the industry.
 E-waste isn’t going away any time soon, so look for an E-Stewards or R2 certified vendor to avoid contributing further to the problem; at the end of the day, you’ll have a perk your customers can brag about.

 Reporting and certification

 The aforementioned elements comprise the majority of ITAD services.
-That being said, accountability, audibility, and comprehensive reporting is what lets you sleep at night while someone else handles your equipment.
+However, everyone sleeps better at night with accountability, audibility, and comprehensive reporting.

-Before you get into bed with an ITAD company, verify that they are capable of compliance with all of your organization’s sundry policies and regulations.
+Before you get into bed with an ITAD company, verify.
+Ask and verify if they’re capable of compliance with all of your organization’s sundry policies and regulations.

 Choosing your ITAD Services Vendor

-While we have peppered in insights for selection of a vendor throughout this article, we also have a more thorough piece on ITAD companies as a whole that you may find of value if you do decide to enjoy the benefit of employing one for your company.
+We have peppered in insights for selection of a vendor throughout this article.
+However, we also have a more thorough piece on ITAD companies as a whole.
+You may find it of value if you do decide to enjoy the benefit of employing one for your company.